yzdxdydz/yzdxdydz/README.md

 ### About me
 - 📚 I'm Ph.D. in Mathematics
-- 💻 I'm working as a Senior Research Scientist at Huawei
+- 💻 I'm working as a Senior Applied ML Scientist at Autodesk
 - 🔬 I'm exploring math for machine learning and machine learning for math
 - 📖 I'm currently learning Complex Geometry
 - 📄 My curriculum vitae: [cv](cv.pdf)